 - Seniors will often go to great lengths to maintain their independence.
 Instead of focusing on how your loved one needs the extra help, emphasize that home care would actually be beneficial for you, too.
 Focus on the shared advantages of having an “extra pair of hands” available on a regular basis.
 Not only would these services reduce your stress levels, but they can also help extend your loved one’s independence and delay or prevent placement in a long-term care facility.

 - Remember that you are having a conversation with an adult, not talking to a child.
 Put yourself in their shoes and think of how you would want to be addressed in this situation.
 Patronizing speech will only put older adults on the defensive and convey disrespect.

 - Perhaps it would help to defer to an authority on this matter.
 Speak with their doctor about what you have observed.
 A physician who understands and shares your concerns will reinforce that accepting help at home is a crucial part of safely aging in place.
 Other sources of support in this decision might include a hospital social worker, a geriatric care manager (also known as an Aging Life Care Professional), a respected friend or an Area Agency on Aging community representative.
 These individuals can serve as a neutral third party and more effectively present the benefits of hiring home care.

-Use the guide below to help you select the home care company or home health care provider that fits your needs and budget.
-Assure your loved one that they will be able to participate throughout the process of interviewing potential providers, deciding which company to hire and selecting home health aides.
+From there, use the guide below to help you select the provider that fits your needs and budget.
+Assure your loved one that they will be able to participate in interviewing potential providers, deciding which company to hire and selecting home health aides.
 This involvement will help them retain a sense of control over their situation and feel more comfortable when the services actually begin.

 Caring for aging adults will always pose challenges and tough choices regarding their safety and independence.
-Fortunately, there are many resources available that can enable you to make confident caregiving decisions that support both you and your loved one.
+Fortunately, there are many resources available to help you to make confident caregiving decisions.